-Below an except from an email George sent to Roger Penrose explaining his approach to the gauge gravity problem, dated April 2, 2012.
+Below an excerpt from an email George Karatheodoris sent to Roger Penrose explaining his novel approach to the gauge gravity problem, dated April 2, 2012.

 The first result that I have found is that I can interpret the geodesic equation as the Wong equation for a generalized gauge theory.
 I will explain exactly what this means.
 First of all the Wong equation for a Yang-Mills theory coupled to matter is the equation of motion for that coupled system (matter, gauge field) in the approximation in which one treats it exactly like classical electrodynamics.
 The gauge fields are treated as classical fields and the matter fields are approximated by classical charged particles, just as in classical electrodynamics.
 The equations look just like the equations of classical electrodynamics but with the Yang-Mills field strength, the color vector charge in the current, and the covariant derivative replacing their Abelian counterparts.

 One exciting feature that arises is a precise notion of background independence.
 In string theory one does not have background independence because there is a group associated with the spacetime asymptotically, and if this asymptotic symmetry is changed one is talking about a new model within the string theory framework that is dynamically unrelated to the original model.
 In the generalized gauge theory that I am looking at one has true background independence because the structure functions appearing in the 4- momentum bracket are dynamically determined, not input parameters.
 In fact choosing a dynamics for the structure functions is introducing dynamics for the gravitational field itself.
 It seems that the mathematical structure that appears naturally is well known, it is called an algebroid “symmetry”.
 So, one way of stating the proposal is to say that the gauge “algebra” of gravity is actually a Lie algebroid.
 The attached note does not elaborate on this aspect, but future work will emphasize it.